 Imagine this situation: You visit a website and spend time looking for the information you need.
 You click one link, then another, and again, and again… But you come up empty – you can’t find anything useful.
 Whether you’re a product owner or designer, you don’t want your website to be a maze with nothing but frustrating blind alleys.

 Information architecture helps to avoid this.
 It handles the chaos, creating a clear structure for a website, an app, or a program.
-In this article, we’ll explain how you can create superb information architecture.
+In this article, we’ll explain how you can build superb information architecture.

 What is information architecture?